coleifer/peewee/docs/peewee/database.rst

 Driver information:

-* `pymysql <https://github.com/PyMySQL/PyMySQL>`_ is a pure-python mysql client, works with python 2 and 3.
+* `pymysql <https://github.com/PyMySQL/PyMySQL>`_ is a pure-python mysql client.
   Peewee will use attempt to use pymysql first.
-* `mysqlclient <https://github.com/PyMySQL/mysqlclient-python>`_ uses a c
+* `mysqlclient <https://github.com/PyMySQL/mysqlclient-python>`_ uses a C
-  extension and supports python 3.
-It exposes a ``MySQLdb`` module.
+  extension.
 Peewee will attempt to use this module if pymysql is not installed.
 * `mysql-connector python <https://github.com/mysql/mysql-connector-python>`_
   to use this driver you can use :py:class:`MySQLConnectorDatabase` from the ``playhouse.mysql_ext`` extension.